gokhanturkeri/java-search-case/README.md

 A step by step series of examples that tell you how to get a development environment running

-Navigate to the project folder in your terminal and run the following command:
+Navigate to the project folder in your terminal and run the following commands:

-mvn clean package
+1. Package Application
 ```bash
 mvn clean package
 ```

+2. Up Docker Service
 ```bash
 docker-compose up
 ```